Proper Coloring of Geometric Hypergraphs: Framework

 In this section we outline the main idea behind the proof of Theorem \ref{thm:main3}.
 As discussed in Section \ref{sec:delaunay}, we can suppose that $S$ is in general position with respect to $D$, and we can consider the generalized Delaunay triangulation $\DT=\DT_D(S)$.
 We will take an initial coloring of $S$ that has some nice properties.
 More specifically, we need a $3$-coloring for which the assumptions of the following lemma hold for $c=3$ and for some constant $t$ that only depends on $D$.

-\begin{lemma} For every convex polygon $D$ for every $c$ and $t$ there is an $m$ such that\\ if for a $c$-coloring of a point set $S$ and a set of points $R\subset S$ it holds that \begin{itemize} \item[(i)] for every homothet $D'$ if $D'\cap S$ is monochromatic with at least $t$ vertices, $D'$ contains a point of $R$, \item[(ii)] for every homothet $D'$ if $D'$ contains $t$ points from $R$ colored with the same color, $D'$ also contains a point from $S\setminus R$ that has the same color, \end{itemize} then there is a $c$-coloring of $S$ such that no homothet that contains at least $m$ points of $S$ is monochromatic. \end{lemma}
+\begin{lemma} For every convex polygon $D$ for every $c$ and $t$ there is an $m$ such that\\ if for a $c$-coloring of a point set $S$ and a set of points $R\subset S$ and for every homothet $D'$ \begin{itemize} \item[(i)] if $D'\cap S$ is monochromatic with at least $t$ vertices, $D'$ contains a point of $R$, \item[(ii)] if $D'$ contains $t$ points from $R$ colored with the same color, $D'$ also contains a point from $S\setminus R$ that has the same color, \end{itemize} then there is a $c$-coloring of $S$ such that no homothet that contains at least $m$ points of $S$ is monochromatic. \end{lemma}

 To prove Lemma \ref{lem:main}, we use the following theorem about the so-called {\em self-coverability} of convex polygons.

 \begin{theorem}[\cite{selfcover}] Given a closed convex polygon $D$ and a collection of $k$ points in its interior, we can take $c_Dk$ homothets of $D$ whose union is $D$ such that none of the homothets contains any of the given points in its interior, where $c_D$ is a constant that depends only on $D$. \end{theorem}